We are a Canadian Furniture Manufacturer that sells to Trade Members and Retailers. Please contact our office to set up your account.

 A. Yes, we accept COM fabrics, and the order process is the following:

-1. Complete the COM form and send to the Order Entry department for a yardage quote.
+1. Complete the COM form and send it to firstname.lastname@example.org for a yardage quote.

-2. The COM form will be sent back with requirements and approval.
+2. The COM form will be sent back with requirements and approval in 24-48 hours.

 3. Send the completed COM form along with the Order form when the order is being placed.